Understanding Reverse Churning

 Since the DOL rules seeks to better align the interests of financial advisors and their clients, it is no surprise that reverse churning is suddenly getting extra attention from regulators.
 Like churning, reverse churning represents one of the more subtle and pernicious ways that brokers can take advantage of unwitting retail investors while lining their own pockets.
 Indeed, it can be harder for unsophisticated investors to detect or identify reverse churning, since it is rather easy for a broker to insist that any inactivity in the account could be attributed to a lack of attractive investment opportunities.

-If you or someone you know has been the victim of investment fraud and broker misconduct, please contact our securities litigation team immediately for a free consultation toll-free at 215 462 3330 or by using our online contact form.
+If you or someone you know has been the victim of investment fraud or broker misconduct, please contact our securities attorneys immediately for a free consultation at 215 462 3330 or by using our online contact form.